-- In an NPN transistor, the emitter is connected to , and the collector is connected to . - In a PNP transistor, the emitter is connected to , and the collector is connected to . - 5.
-The three regions of both NPN and PNP transistors are the , , and . - In an NPN transistor, current flows from the to the when the transistor is in active mode. - In a PNP transistor, current flows from the to the when the transistor is in active mode. - For an NPN transistor to be in the active region, the base-emitter junction must be -biased and the base-collector junction must be -biased. - For a PNP transistor to be in the active region, the base-emitter junction must be -biased and the base-collector junction must be -biased. - 10.
-In both NPN and PNP transistors, the region where the transistor is fully on and the collector-emitter voltage is minimal is called the region. - 11.
-In both NPN and PNP transistors, the region where the transistor is fully off and no current flows from collector to emitter is called the region. - 12.
-The current gain of a transistor, defined as the ratio of the collector current to the base current, is denoted by the symbol . - 13.
-The process of amplifying a weak signal using a transistor is known as . - 14.
-The device used to control the flow of current in an electronic circuit by using a small input current to regulate a larger output current is called a .

-Understand the structure and operation of a junction transistor, including how it uses a pn junction to control the flow of current.
+3. In an NPN transistor, the emitter is connected to, and the collector is connected to 4.
+In a PNP transistor, the emitter is connected to, and the collector is connected to 5.
+The three regions of both NPN and PNP transistors are the, and 6.
+In an NPN transistor, current flows from the to the when the transistor is in active mode.
+7. In a PNP transistor, current flows from the to the when the transistor is in active mode.
+8. For an NPN transistor to be in the active region, the base-emitter junction must be biased and the base-collector junction must bebiased.
+9. For a PNP transistor to be in the active region, the base-emitter junction must be biased and the base-collector junction must bebiased.
+10. In both NPN and PNP transistors, the region where the transistor is fully on and the collector-emitter voltage is minimal is called the region.
+11. In both NPN and PNP transistors, the region where the transistor is fully off and no current flows from collector to emitter is called the region.
+12. The current gain of a transistor, defined as the ratio of the collector current to the base current, is denoted by the symbol 13.
+The process of amplifying a weak signal using a transistor is known as 14.
+The device used to control the flow of current in an electronic circuit by using a small input current to regulate a larger output current is called a 15.
+In a common-emitter configuration, the input signal is applied to the junction, and the output signal is taken from thejunction.
+Ou tcome-Based Activity 1 Un derstand the structure and operation of a junction transistor, including how it uses a pn jı unction to control the flow of current.